matthew-brett/mcpmark/README.md

 * Develop tests for each component in `models` directory.
 Check the marks with `grade_oknb.py` in textbook `_scripts` directory.
 * `mcp-cp-models`
+* In what follows, you can generally omit the `<component_name>` argument when you only have one component.
 * For items below, assume script `rerun` is on the path and has contents `while true; do $@; done`
 * Per notebook / component: